Caitlyn Jenner: Television and film career

 Jenner began television appearances in the mid-1970s, both as herself and in character roles.
 One of Jenner's first recurring television roles was as a co-host of the short-lived daytime talk and variety series America Alive! in 1978.
 The comedy Can't Stop the Music (1980) was Jenner's first film appearance.
 She starred in the made-for-TV movies The Golden Moment: An Olympic Love Story (1980) and Grambling's White Tiger (1981).
 During the 1981–1982 season, Jenner became a semi-regular cast member in the police series CHiPs, guest-starring as Officer Steve McLeish for six episodes, substituting for star Erik Estrada, who was locked in a contract dispute with NBC and MGM.
-Jenner also appeared in an episode of the sitcom Silver Spoons called "Trouble with Words", wherein her personal issues with dyslexia were revealed in a storyline about a recurring teenage character with the same problem.
+Jenner also revealed personal issues with dyslexia in a 1985 episode of the sitcom Silver Spoons called "Trouble with Words".

 Jenner appeared in the series Learn to Read and in the video games Olympic Decathlon (1981) and Bruce Jenner's World Class Decathlon (1996).
 The "hero shot", the finish of the final event of the 1976 Olympic decathlon, and the Wheaties cover, were parodied by John Belushi on Saturday Night Live, endorsing "Little Chocolate Donuts".
 In 1989, Jenner played herself in the comedy short Dirty Tennis written by James Van Patten.

 Jenner has appeared in a variety of game shows and reality television programs, including starring with Grits Gresham in an episode of The American Sportsman.
 In the early 1990s, Jenner was the host of an infomercial for a stair-climbing exercise machine called the Stair Climber Plus.

 In January 2002, Jenner participated in an episode of the American series The Weakest Link, featuring Olympic athletes.
 In February and March 2003, Jenner was part of the cast of the American series I'm a Celebrity...Get Me Out of Here!.
 She made a cameo appearance in a season-three episode of The Apprentice, which aired in May 2005.
 She also partnered with Tai Babilonia for Skating with Celebrities in a series that aired January – March 2006 (they were eliminated during the fifth of seven episodes), served as a guest judge on Pet Star on Animal Planet.
 In November 2010, a photograph of Jenner was shown in a janitor's resume in an episode of It's Always Sunny in Philadelphia.